-PLACE LETTERHEAD HERE AND REMOVE NOTE.

-NOTE: THIS FORM IS INTENDED AS A SAMPLE FORM.
-IT CONTAINS THE INFORMATION OMIC RECOMMENDS YOU AS THE SURGEON PERSONALLY DISCUSS WITH THE PATIENT.
-PLEASE REVIEW AND MODIFY TO FIT YOUR ACTUAL PRACTICE.
-GIVE THE PATIENT A COPY.

-Version 11/09/16

 INFORMED CONSENT FOR LAGOPHTHALMOS SURGERY WITH A GOLD WEIGHT

 (“Surgery to help the eye close better”)

 WHAT CAN CAUSE THE NEED FOR EYELID CLOSURE SURGERY?

 Certain conditions such as a Bell’s palsy, stroke or trauma to the face can cause problems with closure of the eyelids.
 When this happens, the patient’s vision is put at risk from exposure and drying of the cornea.
 In severe cases, the eye can get infected and need to be removed.
 Surgery to help the eye close better can often improve these conditions and better protect the eye.